 First, let us get the acronyms straight:

-- CMS refers to Content Management Systems such as WordPress.
+- A ‘CMS’ is a Content Management Systems such as WordPress.

-- CCMS refers to Component Content Management Systems — the extra ‘C’ is useful here.
+- A ‘CCMS’ is a Component Content Management Systems — the extra ‘C’ is useful here.

-- CCCCMS refers to Courageous Chicken Component Content Management Systems — too many ‘Cs’.
+- A ‘CCCCMS’ is a Courageous Chicken Component Content Management Systems — too many ‘Cs’.
 Not useful.
 Distrust any tool with that many ‘Cs’.